 So, yeah.
 That’s what a content strategist does.
 As you might surmise, we strategize about a brand’s content.
 We work to understand an audience and then build content for them.
 We set goals.
 We work to meet those goals.

 So it really isn’t as simple as hiring writers.

-Why You Might Need a Content Strategist
+Why You Should Be Hiring a Content Strategist

 So you’ve been dabbling in this whole content marketing trend (spoiler alert: it’s not a trend) for a while now, and you’re not impressed with results.
 In fact, you really aren’t sure your blog or any other content piece is driving new business.

 You might even know how to go into your analytics dashboard to find out who’s visiting your site.
 Some people visit your blog, but not an impressive number.